 You should have a defined collection system with a process for segregating the waste at or near the point of generation.
 An examination room, for instance, may have a designated receptacle for potentially infectious waste.
 An office might have a recycle bin for paper and other municipal waste recyclables.
 The waste management plan should explain how and when the waste goes from the initial collection point to storage and ultimately out of the facility.
 Who is responsible for putting the waste into the collection system?
 How often are containers emptied?
 Where are they emptied to?
 Who does this?

 If you can put a schedule in your plan, all the better.
 The schedule might be only a goal, but printing a goal has benefits and will spur you to act if your collection is not diligent enough.

-Need to describe which job functions handle waste.
+The plan should describe which job functions handle waste.
 Many employees probably are involved in handling when the waste is first generated, but once the waste enters the collection system (first level collection), you probably want only designated maintenance or custodial personnel to move it.

 Also, specify who (by name and job title) is in charge of waste once it enters the collection system.
-What is the job title/classification of workers who normally move the waste through the collection system.
+What is the job title/classification of workers who normally move the waste through the collection system?

 Storage on site

 How long do you keep waste on site?
 Break this down by category.
 How often does your disposal service remove it?
 Where is the waste kept?
 Show floor diagrams.
 Is there a process for monitoring the storage area for leaks?
 Do you keep it on pallets?
 What is the lighting in the area?
 How much regular foot traffic from employees does this area get?
 Can the disposal service easily get to it?
 Are forklifts able to get to the waste (if it is stored in containers requiring forklifts)?